 Women’s Health cites a study from the British Journal of Medicine and notes “people who ate a high-protein, moderate-calorie cheese snack ate less during their next meal.”
 Not a bad way to approach appetizers before the big dinner, right?
 The same article says that this tasty dairy product can actually help you slim down.

 - Pro tip: Remember, like everything else, moderation is key.
 So choose a few slices or cubes and skip the empty-calorie crackers.
 Wondering which cheeses to reach for?
 Mozzarella, Monterey Jack, Swiss, and Gruyere are good options.
-The Live Fit Girls blog offers tips for building a healthy cheese plate.
-And the Live Strong blog offers a nutrition comparison of cheeses.
+Live Strong blog offers a nutrition comparison of cheeses.

 3. Understand the calorie count of your favorite holiday libations.
 We’re not suggesting you forgo the eggnog or Bailey’s on ice.
 Simply pay attention to the caloric count so you can make smarter decisions.
 WebMD has a good roundup of some of the highest calorie holiday drinks.